tekyjd/Record-Suspension-Application-Eligibility/README.md

             // 3.
 Fallback if Conviction Date is UNKNOWN (Conviction Date is 'I'm not sure' or empty) else if (isConvictionDateUnknown) {

-                // A. Check for known ineligibility (Sch 1 is Yes OR 3+ Convictions is Yes) if (schedule1Offence === "Yes" && !isSchedule1Unknown) {
+                // A. Check for known ineligibility (Sch 1 is Yes) if (schedule1Offence === "Yes" && !isSchedule1Unknown) {
-                    // MESSAGE REFORMATTED FOR READABILITY (User Request) - EDITS 1 & 2 APPLIED HERE
-                    const schedule1Message = `
+                    // MESSAGE REFORMATTED FOR READABILITY (User Request) const schedule1Message = `
                         <p class="mb-3">
                             Generally, individuals convicted of a <b>Schedule 1</b> offence are ineligible for a record suspension.